Signs of Higher Multipoles and Orbital Precession in GW151226: Astrophysical Implications

 \section{Astrophysical Implications}

-Because the source properties of the low-$q$ mode are different from those of the high-$q$ mode, the true astrophysical interpretation of GW151226 could be different from what was inferred in the literature.
-In fact, the combination of small $q$, large $\chi_{\rm eff}$, and non-vanishing precession makes the low-$q$ mode of GW151226 an outlier in the known population of merging black holes, as most of the signals detected to date have comparable component masses, small values of $\chi_{\rm eff}$, and display no signs of precession~\cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf, Abbott:2020niy, Abbott:2020gyp}.
-In the following, we assume that GW151226 is entirely described by the low-$q$ mode and briefly explore its astrophysical implications.
+Since our flat-in-$\chi_{\rm eff}$ spin prior is arguably less astrophysically motivated than the commonly adopted isotropic spin prior, we do claim that our new solution is the unambiguously favored astrophysical interpretation.
+It is, however, worth examining if such a system could be produced by current models of stellar populations and dynamics.
+Because the source properties of our solution are different from those previously inferred in the literature, GW151226 could be a BBH merger with previously unexplored astrophysical interpretations.
+In fact, the combination of small $q$, moderately large $\chieff$, and non-vanishing precession makes GW151226 an outlier in the known population of merging BBH, as most of the signals detected to date have comparable component masses, small values of $\chieff$, and display no signs of precession~\cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019tad, Nitz:2019hdf, gwtc2_LIGOScientific:2020ibl, Abbott:2020gyp}.
+In the following discussion, we briefly explore the astrophysical implications of our solution.

 4pt